krosshykes/netonly/README.md

 # RUNAS /netonly

-### This is implementation of Windows application `runas` in Go Programming Language.
+### This program is implementation of Windows application `runas` in Go Programming Language.

 ### Usage:
 ```go